 Storage

-This recipe makes about 1.5 cups and can easily be doubled for a party!
+This recipe makes about 1.5 cups which can easily be doubled for a party!

-- To Store: Just pack it into an airtight container and store it in the fridge for up to one week.
+- To Store: Store leftovers in an airtight container in the fridge for up to one week.

 - To Freeze: If you have leftovers, you can freeze the hummus in sealed containers for up to 2 months.
 When ready to use, let it thaw in the fridge overnight.